Best foam roller exercises

 • Avoid rolling too fast, as slow, repetitive movement is much more effective for improving blood flow and releasing trigger points.

-• Avoid rolling directly over your spine or any other boney prominences.
+• Avoid rolling directly over your spine or any other bony prominences.

 • Avoid rolling over any area that becomes more painful after roller use.